NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_CLIENT_AUTHENTICATION_AUTHORIZATION.md

 with the addition of one required custom attributes:

-- Team  # string 3..32 characters  # Translator clients will indicate their team name here, e.g. SRI, Molecular Data Provider, etc.
+- Team  # string 1..60 characters  # Translator clients will indicate their funded project name here, e.g. SRI, Molecular Data Provider, etc.
+- Affiliation # string 1..60 characters, Institutional affiliation
+- Contact_PI  # string 1..20 characters, Team Principal Investigator (could be 'self')
+- User_Role   # integer 0..4, where 0 is the default value and denotes the role of a data read-only general user of the system; 1 is "data curator" with knowledge graph and file set creation role privilege; 3 is reserved for KGE Owner roles; 4 defines a root "admin" role

 ### Login Policies